VoIP II: Deploying VoIP and Best Practices in the Enterprise

 • Common Vulnerabilities and Exposures (CVE)

-• Security Recommendations
+• Security best practices

-Measuring Voice Quality
+Measuring Voice and Call Quality

 • How voice quality is influenced by IP network operation